Monterey Peninsula Regional Park District - Special Tax Lien Information

 What is this Special Tax?

-The expiring Benefit Assessment is $26.80 per year for a single family property.
-Starting in July of this year, the Special Tax will be $25.26 per year for a single family property, with an annual adjustment of no more than 3%.
+In its last year, the expired Benefit Assessment was $26.80 per year for a single family property.
+Starting in July 2019, the Special Tax will be $25.26 per year for a single family property, with an annual adjustment of no more than 3%.

 The District imposes the Special Tax pursuant to a California law called the Mello-Roos Community Facilities Act of 1982.
 It allows a local government to form a CFD to fund certain public services and facilities and requires two thirds voter approval to impose a special tax.